 What does Freeda mean?

-Freeda \f-ree-da\ as a name for girls.
-Freeda's roots are Old German, Old English and Latin, and the name Freeda means "elf or magical counsel; elf, magical being strength; peaceful".
-Freeda is a variation of Alfreda (Old German, Old English): feminine of Alfred.
-Freeda is also a form of Elfrida (Latin, Old English): 19th-century revival of the female personal name Ælfpryd.
+Freeda [free-da] as a name for girls.
+Freeda's root is Old German, and the name Freeda means "elf or magical counsel; elf, magical being strength; peaceful".
+Freeda is an alternate spelling of Alfreda (Old German, Old English): feminine of Alfred.
+Freeda is also a form of Elfrida (Latin, Old English).
 Freeda is also used as a variant of Freda (Old German).

-Shown below is an analysis of the usage of the girl name Freeda and associated names.
-Popular varying forms of Freeda appearing in the Top 1000 are Allie (#257 the previous year), Frida (#944), Freida, Frieda, Freddie, Freda, Elfrieda, Elva, Fred and Alfreda.
-Adoption of this girl name reached its apex during 1890-1899 and has become much less since, with versions such as Frida, Freeda, Freida, Freddie and Frieda falling out of fashion.
-Allie (#257) is the most fashionable name for newborns in this compilation, with this name going through a rebound in usage.
-(2014 Birth Statistics)
+Shown below is an analysis of the history of the girl name Freeda and associated names.
+Popular varying forms of Freeda appearing in the Top 2000 are Frida (#944 from current records), Freida, Frieda, Freddie, Fred, Freda and Alfreda.
+Other variants, like Frydah, are seldom used.
+Adoption of these forms of Freeda reached its apex in the 1900s (average #798) and has become much less since (#1868, down 94%), with versions such as Freddie falling out of fashion.
+Frida is more widely used than the rest.